Important Overall Instructions

 - Departure Date and Departure Time mark the beginning of the trip.
 Be sure to choose AM or PM.

-- Search Destination by: Choose one of the options (Domestic Zip Code, Domestic City, Foreign Country).
+- Search Destination by: Choose one of the options (Domestic Zip Code, Domestic City, Foreign Country). *Foreign meals and lodging rates are used for travel outside the 48 adjoining U.S. states to include Alaska, Hawaii and the District of Columbia per DOD.
 Choosing an option will reveal the next field available: Search Term.

 - Search Term: Enter the appropriate description (zip code or city name); partial names are permitted.
 Clicking on “Go” will populate appropriate options in the Destination Per Diem field.